-As noted in the FOMC's April 27, 2016 policy release, recent information indicates that labor market conditions have further improved even as growth in economic activity appears to have slowed.
-While growth in household spending has moderated, households' real income has risen at a solid rate and consumer sentiment remains high.
-Since the beginning of the year, the housing sector has improved further, but business fixed investment and net exports have been soft; recent indicators also point to additional strengthening of the labor market.
-However, inflation has continued to run below the FOMC's 2% longer-run objective due to earlier declines in energy prices and fall pricing for non-energy imports.
+As noted in the FOMC's June 15, 2016 policy release, growth in economic activity has picked up, while the pace of improvement in the labor market appears to have slowed; while the unemployment rate has declined, job gains have diminished.
+Growth in household spending has strengthened, and since the beginning of the year, the housing sector has continued to improve.
+The drag from net exports appears to have lessened, but business fixed investment has remained soft.
+Reflecting earlier declines in energy prices, and in prices of non-energy imports, inflation has continued to run below the FOMC's 2% longer-run objective.
+Market-based measures of inflation compensation declined, though most survey-based measures of longer-term inflation expectations have hardly changed over the past few months.
 Consistent with its statutory mandate, the FOMC seeks to foster maximum employment and price stability.
-The FOMC expects that economic conditions will evolve in a manner that will warrant only gradual increases in the Federal Funds rate, and that in the near-term rates will remain below levels that are expected to prevail in the longer run.
-Additionally, the FOMC is maintaining its policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities and of rolling over maturing Treasury securities at auction.
-The FOMC currently expects that economic activity will expand at a moderate rate and labor market indicators will continue to strengthen.
-Inflation is expected to remain low in the near term, in part because of earlier declines in energy prices, but rise to 2% over the medium term as the transitory effects of declines in energy and import prices dissipate and the labor market strengthens further.
-Against this backdrop, the FOMC has left unchanged the target range for the Federal Funds rate.
+The FOMC expects that with gradual adjustments in the stance of monetary policy, economic activity will expand at a moderate pace and labor market indicators will strengthen.
+Inflation is expected to remain low in near term, in part because of earlier declines in energy prices, but to rise to 2% over the medium term as the transitory effects of past declines in energy and import prices dissipate and the labor markets strengthens further.
+Against this backdrop, the FOMC has left the target range unchanged for the Federal Funds rate.

 The influence of the Federal Reserve monetary policy on the mortgage market is a matter of interest to the MTA, since variability of mortgage rates can affect the number of real estate transactions and can thereby impact receipts from the Mortgage Recording Tax ("MRT") and Urban Tax, two important sources of MTA revenue.
 After the steady fall in MRT revenues in the wake of the financial and real estate crisis, MTA's monthly receipts remained virtually flat for three years beginning in the first quarter of 2009.
-A discernible upward trend in MRT receipts began during the first quarter of 2012 which continued through the third quarter of 2015; however, receipts for the past two quarters have modestly slipped.
-Mortgage Recording Tax collections for the first quarter of 2016 were higher than the first quarter of 2014 by \$9.6 million (9.4%); however, the first quarter of 2016 was \$2.6 million (2.3%) less than the prior quarter.

-Despite of the gradual overall recovery of MRT receipts that has been occurring since 2012, average monthly receipts during the first quarter remain \$26.5 million (41.6%) worse than the monthly average for 2006, just prior to the steep decline in Mortgage Recording Tax revenues.
+A discernible upward trend in MRT receipts began during the first quarter of 2012 which continued through the third quarter of 2015.
+After slipping in the past two quarters, receipts for the second quarter have slightly recovered.
+Mortgage Recording Tax collections for the second quarter of 2016 were higher than the second quarter of 2015 by \$22.2 (11.0%); receipts in the second quarter of 2016 were \$1.7 (1.5%) higher than first quarter receipts.
+Despite the gradual overall recovery of MRT receipts that has been occurring since 2012, average monthly receipts during the second quarter remain \$26.2 (41.2%) worse than the monthly average for 2006, just prior to the steep decline in Mortgage Recording Tax revenues.
 MTA's Urban Tax receipts - which are based on commercial real estate transaction and mortgage recording activity within New York City, and can vary significantly from quarter to quarter based on the timing of exceptionally high-priced transactions - demonstrated a pronounced rise and continued strength since the economic recovery.
-Compared with one year earlier, average monthly Urban Tax receipts during the first quarter of 2016 were lower by \$12.8 million (4.8%).
-Quarterly receipts of Urban Taxes in the first quarter of 2016 totaled \$255.6 million, and the monthly average was \$11.6 million (15.7%) greater than the monthly average in 2007, just prior to the steep decline in Urban Tax revenues.
+Compared with one year earlier, average monthly Urban Tax receipts during the second quarter of 2016 were lower by \$74.05 (14.0%).
+Quarterly receipts of Urban Taxes in the second quarter of 2016 totaled \$200.4, and the monthly average was \$2.4 (3.2%) greater than the monthly average in 2007, just prior to the steep decline in Urban Tax revenues.